pateldeev/cs480Patel/PA3/README.md

 &nbsp;&nbsp;&nbsp; lShift + s: stops rotation and orbit of moon <br>
 &nbsp;&nbsp;&nbsp; lShift + rightClick: reverse rotation direction of moon <br>

 ## Menu
-I have also implimented an extra credit menu system.
+I implimented an extra credit menu system.
 It is turned on by default, but can be turned off with the -m command line argument.
 The menu can be used to reinitalize the program at a different camera position.
 This is helpful in debugging and viewing the exact movement of the cube.
 Simply change the coordinates and click the button to change the camera location.

 ## Text output of direction - Extra Credit
-I added text to a seperate window, called "direction", indicating which direction the main planet cube is orbiting.
-All possible texts were created in blendar and saved to an OBJ file in the "objects" directory.
-They were then loaded as necessary for displaying on the window.
+I implimented the extra credit text output.
+In anticipation of the next assignment, I created all the possibilties in Blender and used a OBJ file loader.
+The OBJ files of the texts are located in the "objFiles" directory.
+They must be there for the text to be rendered.
+The text output is sort of limited in that I hardcoded the rendering position.
+As such, the text will be best visible when run with the default window size and camera position.
+Given more time, I would have liked to create a system that could render the text dynamically for any specified camera postion and window so that it is always visible.

 ## Command Line Arguments
 The following command line arguments can be used to change the default behavior of the project